buggedbit/compost/README.md

-Dupe is a tool to easily and safely pool your files from different devices to a backup device avoiding unncessary duplicates
+Dupe is a tool to easily and safely pool your files from different devices to a backup device avoiding unnecessary duplicates

 ### Compilation